judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-20-porto-seguro-brazil-travel-guide.markdown

 ---
 title:			Porto Seguro is the best beach town in the whole world.
 Here is why.
 date:			2017-06-20 10:00:45 Z
 categories:		Brazil
 tags:			Beach
   - brazil
   - South America
   - travel guide
 author:			judsonlmoore
 excerpt:		Porto Seguro is where Portuguese colonialists discovered Brazil.
 Full of history, this coastal town has the perfect mix of beach, activity, and history.
 layout:			post
+image:			../assets/images/

 ---